freddolino-lab/ShapeME/README.md

 #### Only sequence motifs

-From within the `examples/binary_example` directory, run the code below, updating the value of `nprocs` to something that is suitable to the system on which you are running ShapeME.
+From within the `examples/binary_example` directory, run the code below, updating the value of the number of processors (`nprocs`) to something that is suitable to the system on which you are running ShapeME.

 In the below code, `--seq_motif_positive_cats 1` is set.
-The `--seq_motif_positive_cats` argument sets which categories in the `--score_file` will be assigned to the "positive set" for STEME.
-We've set it to 1 here because this example is simple, binary, data, with 0 as the negative set and 1 as the positive set.
-For categorical data, we would set the positive set with a comma-separated list of the categories to be considered as the "positive" set by STREME during sequence motif finding.
+The `--seq_motif_positive_cats` argument sets which categories in the `--score_file` will be assigned to the "positive set" for `STREME`.
+We've set it to 1 here because this example is simple binary data, with 0 as the negative set and 1 as the positive set.
+For categorical data, we would set the positive set with a comma-separated list of the categories to be considered as the "positive" set by `STREME` during sequence motif finding.
 For instance, if you are using scores with 10 bins (values of 0 through 9) and if want to identify motifs in bins 8 and 9, set `--seq_motif_positive_cats 8,9` at the